 - Coronary care unit - A specialised facility dedicated to acute care services for patients with cardiac diseases.

-- Diabetes unit - A specialised facility dedicated to the treatment of diabetics.
+- Diabetes unit - A specialised facility dedicated to the treatment of patients with diabetes.

 - Domiciliary care service - A facility/service dedicated to the provision of nursing or other professional paramedical care or treatment and non-qualified domestic assistance to patients in their own homes or in residential institutions not part of the establishment.